blepping/comfyui_jankdiffusehigh/README.md

 # If using contrast_adaptive, I'd recommend setting sharpen_strength a bit lower.
 sharpen_mode: "gaussian"

 # Allows disabling sharpening.
-Effectively the same as sharpening_strength: 0
+Setting it to false is effectively the same as sharpening_strength: 0
 sharpen_reference: true

 sharpen_gaussian_kernel_size: 3